 Spy Blog has provided a list of alternative URLs for WikiLeaks which have not yet been censored.

-pursuing a Swiss whistleblower, some of whose leaked documents have been allegedly published on WikiLeaks.org.
-Why this is a problem when the world's financial monitoring and tax authorities appear to have already had access to them, is a mystery.
+have been pursuing a Swiss whistleblower, some of whose leaked documents have been allegedly published on WikiLeaks.org.
+Why this is a problem when the world's financial monitoring and tax authorities appear to have already had access to them, is

 Civil libertarians scored a decisive victory on Friday when a federal judge reversed two controversial orders meant to disable Wikileaks, a website devoted to disclosing confidential information exposing unethical behavior.